Netcracker/qubership-testing-platform-ss7-transport-library/README.md

 ## Functionality description

-- The library provided SS7 Outbound Synchronous Transport implementation only.
+- The library provides **SS7 Outbound Synchronous** Transport implementation only.
 - So, it establishes connection according configuration settings, then sends messages of special format, waits a response, receives it and parses.
-- TCP and SCTP transport layers (behind SS7 protocol) are supported.
-  - SCTP layer support is available on Unix only, and depends on 3rd party installed on OS.
 - Messages can be configured 2 formats
   - binary format (just how it is sent via SS7 protocol),
   - and text format like Wireshark text representation of SS7 protocol messages.
 In that case, text message is encoded by the library into binary (byte[]) before sending